Modifying an Event Mesh

 2. Select Mesh Manager from the navigation bar.

-3. On the tile for an event mesh, click Mesh Actions and select Edit.
+3. On the tile for an event mesh, click Mesh Actions and select Edit Event Mesh.

-4. Click in the Mesh Name field and change the text in the field.
+4. Click in the Event Mesh Name field and change the text in the field.

-You can see the changed name of your event mesh.
+You return to the Mesh Manager: Event Meshes page, and you can see the new name of on the tile for your event mesh.
 For more information, see Checking the Progress of Event Mesh Updates You may need to rescan for changes or refresh your browser after a few minutes to see the name change appear.
 For more information about rescanning your event mesh, see Refreshing the View for an Event Mesh.